-Interestingly home users were also affected with reports that parents couldn’t get Alexa to sing nursery rhymes to their children, i.e. failing to access Amazon Music, and home automation systems locking people in their homes (or into darkness).
+Interestingly home users were also affected by the AWS S3 outage, with reports that parents couldn’t get Alexa to sing nursery rhymes to their children, i.e. failing to access Amazon Music, and home automation systems locking people in their homes (or into darkness).

-3. How can you protect your business from AWS “events”?
+3. How can you protect your business from AWS S3 outage “events”?

 These kind of AWS events are rare but you have to be prepared for them to happen.
 These aren’t unique to AWS, they happen to all other service providers and enterprises.
 Application availability is ultimately the customer’s responsibility even though AWS provides a lot of features to protect them from these kinds of events, i.e with multi-AZ and multi-region availability.

 Specifically for this outage, there’s an AWS S3 feature called Cross-Region Replication that customers could implement in tandem with application and DNS changes to protect themselves from a single-region S3 failure.
 It works for individual S3 buckets when versioning is enabled.
 And, after replication is enabled on the versioned bucket, any uploads to a bucket (“the source bucket”) in one region are asynchronously replicated to a bucket in another region (“the destination bucket”).
 This solution is documented in the S3 Developer Guide, Cross Region Replication.